umutolcer/DSA210-Term-Project/README.md

 # DSA210-Term-Project-LoL-Analysis
 ## Project Overview
-This project investigates the effects of various player actions such as  vision score, total minion kills, and total damage dealt, on the win rate and rank in League of Legends.
-Additionally, the project compares the relation of having AFK players and early surrenders on teams in different ranks (high vs low).
+This project investigates the effects of various player actions and skills such as vision score, and total minion kill, on the rank in League of Legends.
+Additionally, the project compares the relation of elo and surrender rate.

-Simply by analyzing my own games and other low elo players, I want to emphazise what low elo players can improve and what are the major differences between low elo and high elo games.
+Simply by comparing high elo games and low games, I want to emphazise what low elo players can improve and what are the major differences between low elo and high elo players.
 I will test these two hypotheses:

-- **Null Hypothesis(H0):** Strategy and objectives do not have an significant impact on players' ranks and win/lose ratio in League of Legends.
+- **Null Hypothesis(H0):** Strategy and skills do not have an significant impact on players' ranks and surrender ratio in League of Legends.
-- **Alternative Hypothesis(H1):** Strategy and objectives have an significant impact on being successful in League of Legends as they increase win/rate ratio and players' ranks.
+- **Alternative Hypothesis(H1):** Strategy and skills have an significant impact on being successful in League of Legends as they increase players' ranks.

 ---

 ## Objectives
 1. **Understand Skills of Players**
-   Determine the relationship between parameters such as vision score, total minion killed, AFK number, Surrender rate, Baron kills and Win/Lose rate.
+   Determine the relationship between parameters such as vision score, total minion killed, damage dealt dealt, and Surrender rate.
 2. **Identify Significant Parameters**
-   Emphazise which parameters have the biggest impact to improve League rank and win rate.
+   Emphazise which parameters have the biggest impact to improve League rank.
 3. **Use Data to Improve Myself**
    Utilize insights from data analysis to identify areas of improvement in my own League of Legends games and enhance my overall performance.
 4. **Write a Conclusion**